ChenaniahMe/GIISR/README.md

 ## About the code of the proposed method GIISR

-This is the code for the AAAI 2021 Paper: [Graph Neural Networks with Intra- and Inter-session Information for Session-based Recommendation] .
+This is the code for the ICASSP 2021 Paper: [Graph Neural Networks with Intra- and Inter-session Information for Session-based Recommendation] .
 We implemente the proposed method in **Pytorch**.

 ####(1) Description of datasets